Paris Landmark Moulin Rouges Windmill Sails Collapse - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2024) The sails of the windmill above the Moulin Rouge cabaret, one of the most famous landmarks in Paris, collapsed overnight, with its operator saying there was no foul play.

-No one was hurt and there was no risk of further collapse, while the cabaret will reopen on Thursday evening.
+No one was hurt and the cabaret will reopen on Thursday evening.

 While the reason for the accident was not yet known, the Moulin Rouge's director Jean-Victor Clerico said there was no sign of "foul play", adding the cause was "obviously a technical problem".

-"We'll rise to the challenge," Clerico said, adding that "the Moulin Rouge is 135 years on, so it's seen all kinds of things".
+"We'll rise to the challenge," Clerico said.
+"The Moulin Rouge is 135 years old, so it's seen all kinds of things."

-The incident around 1:45 am (2345 GMT on Wednesday), after the nightspot closed, comes as the countdown to the July-August Olympic Games is ticking with millions of visitors expected.
+The incident, which happened around 1:45 am (2345 GMT on Wednesday), after the nightspot closed, comes ahead of the July-August Olympic Games, which is expected to draw millions of visitors.

 Hundreds of thousands of people watch the Moulin Rouge's daily shows each year, with many more stopping to look from the outside at the landmark at the foot of the Montmartre hill.